apache/airflow/UPDATING.md

 ### HTTPHook verify default value changed from False to True.

-The HTTPHook is now secured by default: verify=True.
+The HTTPHook is now secured by default: `verify=True`.
 This can be overwriten by using the extra_options param as `{'verify': False}`.

 ### Viewer won't have edit permissions on DAG view.